 My biggest gripe with its performance as a family motor is with the locking system.
 The child locks on the Kia are activated manually by sticking a key or screwdriver into the door and turning it to the lock position.
 The physical key tucked into the car's remote key fob does the job nicely.

-This is fine, but I’ve had adult passengers locked in the back seats on a few occasions, and it seems foolish that Kia doesn’t offer electronic child-locks, as Peugeot, VW and various others do.
+This is fine, but I’ve had adult passengers locked in the back seats on a few occasions, and it seems foolish that Kia doesn’t offer electronic child-locks, as Peugeot, Volkswagen and various others do.
 In these rivals, you just press a button in the front and the child locks in the back activate or de-activate.
 Simple, but brilliantly convenient.
 It should be standard on all five-door cars, I reckon.

 It's also frustrating that the passenger and rear doors don't automatically unlock when you turn the car off and get out of the driver's door.
 I've lost count of the number of times I've got out of the car and walked around to open the back door to get Flo (the aforementioned toddler) out, only to find the door locked.
 Anyway, eventually I though to check the car's system settings and sure enough – toggle through the menus on the driver's readout (only accessed via the steering-wheel switches) and you can set the doors to auto-unlock when you shift to 'P' or when you exit the car.
 Perfect.

 Report 2: Missing an app but gaining range

 The e-Niro has been unflappably brilliant in its first few weeks.
 I love the serene way it drives, and it’s also proving to be a pretty faultless family car.
 Not only that, but with sensible battery charging (keeping it between 20-80% where possible) and warmer ambient temperatures, the indicated maximum range has increased to 270 miles, and I’m routinely seeing average efficiency of more than 4.0 miles per kWh, even on motorway drives.
 I actually saw an average of 5.3 mi/kWh in a sedate, sunny drive over the weekend, which equates to a potential range of 339 miles – far surpassing the Kia's official WLTP range of 282 miles.